canisat/canipy/README.md

 ## Requirements

-Python 3.10 or higher is required to run the codebase, along with the [pySerial](https://pypi.org/project/pyserial/) extension.
+The following are required to run CaniPy:

+* A system that meets the minimum system requirements for **Python 3.10**
+    * Windows 8.1 or higher
+    * macOS 10.9 or higher
+    * Linux
-The current implementation supports the commands used by the following list of devices, which receive the **XM service** by Sirius XM Radio LLC.
+* A compatible serial-controlled satellite radio that is listed below, which receives the **XM service** by Sirius XM Radio LLC

-Further support for other devices may be implemented in the future.

 | Device                                       | Baud Rate |
 |:---------------------------------------------|----------:|